 Step 3: Make the radish leaf butter

 Add the radish leaves, butter, and a pinch of sea salt to a small food processor.
 Pulse until the radish leaves are well-incorporated into the butter.
-Transfer the radish leaf butter to a serving dish, top the radishes with some good sea salt such as Maldon and serve!

-- Radishes can be very sandy.
+- Wash radishes thoroughly: Radishes and their leaves grow low to the ground so they can be very sandy.
 Wash them well under cold water, then give them a spin in the salad spinner, or allow to dry on a kitchen towel.
-I usually store them in the salad spinner covered in a damp paper towel until ready to use.

-- You can also store them in a zip top bag with a damp paper towel.
+- Storing radishes: I usually store them in the salad spinner covered in a damp paper towel until ready to use.
+You can also store them in a zip top bag with a damp paper towel.
 Don't close the bag all the way and place it in the crisper drawer.

 FAQ

-They have a light, fresh, slightly peppery flavor, just like the radish that they came from.
+Radish leaves have a light, fresh, slightly peppery flavor, just like the radish that they came from.

 More radish recipes